-GaLTT work parties break new trails in locations approved by parks departments according to their official management plans, or through trail licence agreements with private owners.
+GaLTT work parties break new trails in locations approved by RDN and BC parks departments according to their official management plans, or through trail licence agreements with private landowners.
 Trails are also developed on unused road allowances, which can be located with the help of the RDN, Islands Trust, and BC's Ministry of Transport and Infrastructure (MoTI).

 Many well-used and beautiful trails on Gabriola (some of them old logging roads) do not appear on GaLTT's trail maps, which often puzzles trail-walkers.
-This is because the trails either run across private land or through land held by the Federal Government and earmarked for treaty negotiations with local First Nations.
-Such lands often have "No Trespassing" signs.
+This is because the trails either run across private land or through land held as a nature reserve.

 "Trust Fund Board…does not restrict public access in its Nature Reserves.
 We do, however, try not to advertise them so that the use is kept light.
 In the case of the Elder Cedar Nature Reserve, we also have some concerns about advertising trails that lead off the property onto Crown Lands."

-In its drive to achieve public trail connections all the way between Descanso Bay and Drumbeg Parks, GaLTT continues to negotiate with private land-owners, the Snunéymuxw First Nations, and Government departments for public trail access, but urges trail users to respect these notices in the meantime.
+In its drive to achieve public trail connections all the way between Descanso Bay and Drumbeg Parks, GaLTT continues to negotiate with private land-owners, the Snunéymuxw First Nations, and Government departments for public trail access, but urges trail users to respect No Trespassing notices in the meantime.